kevinwshin/French-House-Manual/README.md

 *Nobody may stay at French House more than 2 weeks without a contract from ICC.*

 ### Boarders
 Prospective boarders must be approved by a majority house vote.
 New boarders must pay half of their first month's boarding fees at the beginning of the month.
-After the first month any payment plan must be decided by the Treasurer.
+After the first month, any payment plan must be decided by the Treasurer.
 Boarders may pay for access to both the kitchen and house dinners or choose a plan which only allows a choice of meals or kitchen access.

-Boarding Costs:
+#### Boarding Costs:
-With Labor      : $105/mo   Kitchen OR Meals, no Labor  : $60
+with labor: $105/mo
+without: $120/mo
-Without         : $120/mo   Kitchen OR Meals + Labor    : $45
+#### Kitchen OR Meals
+with labor: $45
+without labor: $60

 ### Guests
 An ICC-contracted member (boarders not included) must be responsible, and will be held liable, for any guest at the house.
 If any personal property damage occurs, the guest's sponsor will be held liable.
 It is their responsibility to replace the property, pay for repairs, or allocate resources to make the situation right in the eyes of the property owner.

 Frequent visitors may be voted in as House Friends, which effectively makes the entire house liable for their actions, rather than an individual member.
-House Friends can know the house code and must be voted in by a house majority at a meeting.
+House Friends can know the house code and must be voted in by a majority vote at a meeting.
 House friends will be reviewed on a semesterly basis.

 Guests may eat two dinners within a two-week span at the house for free but must pay per meal for additional meals.
-Guests have kitchen access, but not guff food access.
+Guests have kitchen access but not guff food access.

 The house may review liability for specific situations on a case-by-case basis, as this policy may not appropriately apply in certain situations.

 ### Couch Surfers
 French House accepts couch surfers under the following strict guidelines:
-1. A couch surfer should request a couch with a two-week notice so that they may be approved at a house meeting.
+1. A couch surfer should request a couch with a two-week advance notice so that they may be approved at a House Meeting.
-2. Maximum of two weeks stay at the house.
+2. They may stay a maximum of two weeks at the house.
 3. Couch surfers will not receive the door code.
-4. Any member may evict a surfer at any time, at their own discretion
+4. Any house member may evict a couch surfer at any time, at their own discretion.
 5. Any dissent from any member of the house during a vote process will result in the couch surfer being rejected.

 ---

 ## Kitchen
-The kitchen is open 24 hours and food is available to all members unless it is personal food or food which is to be used in the preparation of a meal.
-If you cook with something or use a dish you *must* clean it.
-Dishes are not allowed to be stored in the sink.
-Anyone who puts dishes in the sink, except for dinner clean, is subject to a personal mess fine.
+The kitchen is open 24 hours, and food is available to all members unless it is personal food or food which is to be used in the preparation of a house meal.
+If you cook with something or use a dish, you *must* clean it.
+Dishes are not allowed to be left in the sink.
+Anyone who leaves dishes in the sink, other than for kitchen clean, is subject to a personal mess fine.

 ### Sanitation
-Be courteous to to other members and follow all state and city health regulations.
-Practice cleanliness and do not sit or put your feet on the island or counters.
+Be courteous to other members, and follow all state and city health regulations.
+Practice cleanliness, and do not sit or put your feet on the island or counters.

 If anything you use comes in contact with raw meat, you must clean or otherwise replace it with another cutting board/knife/plate, etc. if you plan to use the dish for *anything* else.

 The Jackson is a sanitizer, not a dishwasher.
 All items must be cleaned on the tops and bottoms for food remnants, with soap, before being placed in the Jackson.

 ### Chef Pots/Bowls/Cutting Boards
-Chef pots, bowls, and cutting boards are not to be removed from the kitchen by any member of the house.
-Pots, cutting boards and bowls (the metal mixing bowls or large plastic bowls) should always remain in the kitchen.
+Chef pots, bowls, and cutting boards are not to be removed from the kitchen.
+Pots, cutting boards, and bowls (the metal mixing bowls or large plastic bowls) should always remain in the kitchen.
 Tupperware can be used as an alternative.

 ### Dinners
-Dinners are served Sunday through Thursday night at 7:00 PM.
-A veggie option is not guaranteed, but a Kitchen Manager may request cooks accommodate.
-You may request a save plate if you are not home for dinner, but you must clean it regardless of if you eat the food.
+Dinners are served Sunday through Thursday nights at 7 PM.
+A veggie option is not guaranteed, but a Kitchen Manager may request cooks to accommodate.
+You may request a save plate if you are not home for dinner, but you must clean it regardless of whether you eat the food.

-If labor does not allow for five cooks per week, the Labor Czar may cut a meal with consent of the house.
+If labor does not allow for five dinners per week, the Labor Czar may cut a meal with the consent of the house.

-While the chefs of the house are making their food from 5-7:00 PM, the house kitchen should not be used unless you have no other recourse *and* the chefs' permission.
+While the chefs of the house are making their food from 5-7 PM, the house kitchen should not be used unless you have no other recourse *and* the chefs' permission.
 Similarly, if surfaces are being cleaned, do not take it upon yourself to prepare a five-course feast and delay the person cleaning.
 You may cook only with the cleaner's permission.
 Use proper discretion and politeness when someone is doing their labor - if your duty is to clean the bathroom, you certainly wouldn't appreciate someone using it in the middle of that time.

 ### Personal Food
 All personal food in the fridge, freezer, or shelf must be labeled with the owner's initials and the date the food was placed there.
 Alcohol does not require initials.

 Bagged food will be kept for up to one month after its marked date.
-Restaurant leftovers will only be left for 1 week.
+Restaurant leftovers will only be left for one week.
 Any food that is rotten or past its expiration date will be thrown out, regardless of the date it was labeled.

 Food in the freezer will be moved to the Guff Freezer if it was labeled in a prior semester.
 Fridge Clean will never throw out new items, but it is the responsibility of the owner of the personal food to accurately label or relabel their items.